Jacqueline Kennedy Onassis: Foreign trips

+Jackie Kennedy was a cultural ambassador of the United States known for her cultural and diplomatic work globally and would travel sometimes without President Kennedy to different countries to promote cultural exchange and diplomatic relations.
+She was highly regarded by foreign dignitaries, as she used her fluency in foreign languages such as French, Spanish, and Italian, as well as her cultural knowledge, to establish strong relationships with foreign leaders and to give speeches.
+She was awarded the French Legion of Honor, the highest civilian award given by the French government, becoming the initial First Lady and first American woman to be such a recipient.
+Her role as a cultural ambassador had a significant impact on cultural diplomacy and helped strengthen ties between the United States and other countries.

+Jacqueline's language skills and cultural knowledge were highly respected by the French people, and her visit to France with President Kennedy in 1961 was seen as a great success.
+During the visit, she made a speech in French at the American University in Paris, which was widely praised for its eloquence.
+In her speech, Jacqueline Kennedy spoke about the importance of cultural exchange between France and the United States, and she emphasized the shared values and history of the two nations.

 Throughout her husband's presidency and more than any of the preceding first ladies, Kennedy made many official visits to other countries, on her own or with the President.
 Despite the initial worry that she might not have "political appeal", she proved popular among international dignitaries.
 Before the Kennedys' first official visit to France in 1961, a television special was shot in French with the First Lady on the White House lawn.
 After arriving in the country, she impressed the public with her ability to speak French, as well as her extensive knowledge of French history.
 At the conclusion of the visit, Time magazine seemed delighted with the First Lady and noted, "There was also that fellow who came with her."
 Even President Kennedy joked: "I am the man who accompanied Jacqueline Kennedy to Paris – and I have enjoyed it!"